opticdev/shape-hash/ReadMe.md

   "homestate": "New Jersey"
 }
 ```
-Procduce the same hash: `a163f39e56668850646b63d7d32a4e64a0ffd469`
+Produce the same hash: `a163f39e56668850646b63d7d32a4e64a0ffd469`

 As they are not intended to be written manually by developers, Shape Hashes have a far simpler specification than JSON Schema.
-This makes them faster to generate from real data, compare to to other shape hashes, and impliment with identical behavior in any langague.
+This makes them faster to generate from real data, compare to other shape hashes, and implement with identical behavior in any language.

 #### Use Cases at Optic and Beyond
-- Chaos engineering / Anomoly detection.
+- Chaos engineering / anomaly detection.
 Have the APIs I depend on changed their behavior?
 You see 1M requests a day with a distinct set of 12 Shape Hashes being used.
 Now you see 4 new Hashes and no traffic to two others you know our code works well with.
 Something changed, better look!
-- Analysing API Behavior at Scale.
-JSON Schema and other schema langagues require parallel traversal of the schema and data.
+- Analyzing API Behavior at Scale.
+JSON Schema and other schema languages require parallel traversal of the schema and data.
 Doing that 1M times requires you to store a huge amount of traffic (megabytes/gigabytes) and takes many minutes to compute.
-Alternatively, computing a shape hash from data is a single fast traversal of the data and then comparing it to known hashes is just string comparision.
+Alternatively, computing a shape hash from data is a single fast traversal of the data and then comparing it to known hashes is just string comparison.
 [Insert big data problem regarding APIs here]
-- Quickly documenting hundreds of APIs from traffic (what Optic does) without having to store/share any sensative data
+- Quickly documenting hundreds of APIs from traffic (what Optic does) without having to store/share any sensitive data

 ### The Shape Hash Data Structure
-A Shape Hash is encoded as Protocol Buffer message.
+A Shape Hash is encoded as a Protocol Buffer message.
 There are only two message types:
 - **FieldDesciptor** -- a named field, typically used in an object or map
 - **ShapeDescriptor** -- a description of a shape.
 Includes type (enum), fields (array) and items (array).
 The root of any Shape Hash must always be a ShapeDesriptor